Dan Kent, 2017:

 The most important thing to me on my journey was the wonderful support and encouragement I received from my wife, family, friends and medical staff.
 There were some downsides during my journey such as waiting for test results and not having a Care Plan provided or available.
 Current downsides are bowel function, neuropathy and “chemo-brain”.

-I joined the AGITG Consumer Advisory Panel (CAP) when it formed in 2008 and I am privileged to be the current chair of the CAP.
+I joined the AGITG Consumer Advisory Panel (CAP) when it formed in 2008 and I am privileged to be a Board Director.